AparGarg99/apargarg/README.md

 ---
 ![manthan_gupta](https://user-images.githubusercontent.com/42516515/97008708-cfa9fd80-1560-11eb-8b6c-6872b346f306.gif)

-I am a Full-stack Flutter Mobile Developer who is exploring MERN stack while helping other fellow peers figure out. :wink:
+I am a Data Scientist :wink:

- :books: I love studying Data Science concepts and making [tutorials](https://apargarg99.github.io/Tutorials).
+ :books: I love contributing to the DS community by making [Tutorials](https://apargarg99.github.io/Tutorials).
+This is a go-to place for all DS enthusiasts.

  🌱 I like to keep myself updated with trending research in Deep Learning.